EHCP Annual Review

 EHCPs must be reviewed at a minimum once a year which means the review should be concluded (not begun) 12 months from the date of the last review.
 The timetable for review is set out in Regulations and in the SEND Code of Practice, and was affirmed in the High Court, see R (L,M,and P) v Devon March 2022

-The review should look at progress towards the Outcomes in Section E. The local authority will contact the parents to invite them to the Review and to give them the opportunity to contribute their views.
+The review should look at progress towards the Outcomes in Section E. More about Section E and home education via this new page February 2023.
+The local authority will contact the parents to invite them to the Review and to give them the opportunity to contribute their views.
 Some local authorities have template review meeting forms and Section A or "Child/Family Views" forms on their Local Offer website.
 Unfortunately, the paperwork sent out by the majority of local authorities has not been adapted for home education.
 In some cases parents may be asked detailed questions about academic levels which are not applicable to home education.
 Parents aren't obliged to attend the review meeting but obviously this means they will not be present when any discussions might be taking place.
 Review meetings are increasingly being held online eg via Teams.

 Notes of the review meeting must be circulated within 2 weeks.
 Whoever convened the meeting - the school or college, or alternatively the LA if there is no placement - must write up the meeting within 2 weeks and send recommendations to the local authority.
 The LA then has 2 weeks from receiving the AR paperwork to saying what they plan to do as a result of it eg if they accept the recommendations from the meeting.
 (In point of fact the LA has 4 weeks from the AR meeting, it just happens to be expressed as 2 + 2).
 Options arising from the review are: to maintain the EHCP unchanged; to amend the EHCP; to cease the EHCP; or to carry out a re-assessment.